 - Ensures that the information that they provide is accurate, unbiased, and does not reflect any preference or arising from actual or potential personal gain.

-- Does not take any action that their believes in against the law or regulations and is not in the best interest of the student or family members their is helping.
+- Does not take any action that they believe is against the laws or regulations and/or is not in the best interest of the student or family members they are helping.

 - Remains objective during all decision-making.